jbakse/site_builder/content/music/index.md

 ## Synthesizing a Note

 There are many ways to synthesize a musical note.
 Some of the most common are additive, FM, and sampled synthesis.
-Synthesis is a good place to start: we generate music lets make sure we can play it.
+Synthesis is a good place to start: before we generate a melody let's make sure we can play it.

 [Wikipedia: Synthesizer](https://en.wikipedia.org/wiki/Synthesizer)